 In fact, of the sixteen people hired or promoted in the last five years in the St. Louis office’s multi-family housing division — where Dennis worked — fifteen were women or minorities.
 At the time of the lawsuit, Dennis was one of only three white males remaining among the twenty employees in the division.
 But, said Dennis, “I don’t want to dwell on the past.
 All I’m asking for is an end to the discrimination.”

 Dennis Turns to CIR and the Federal Courts

 Dennis tried for several years to resolve his complaints internally at HUD, but eventually realized that nothing would change without external pressure on the Department and the EEOC.
 So Dennis turned to CIR and the federal courts.
-On August 8, 2002, CIR filed suit in the U.S. District Court for the District of Columbia on behalf of Dennis and the class he seeks to represent.
-The class consists of similarly situated, current and prospective employees of HUD and other federal agencies with affirmative action plans subject to EEOC approval.
+On August 8, 2002, CIR filed suit in the U.S. District Court for the District of Columbia on behalf of Dennis and the class he sought to represent.
+The class consisted of similarly situated, current and prospective employees of HUD and other federal agencies with affirmative action plans subject to EEOC approval.

 The Defendants are Violating the Constitution

 The Constitution’s equal protection guarantee prohibits discrimination, such that any governmental use of racial goals and preferences must meet “strict scrutiny”, which requires a “compelling state interest” and a “narrowly tailored” means of meeting that interest.
 For gender preferences, the Constitution requires an “exceedingly persuasive justification.”
-For a number of reasons, the HUD AEP fails to meet this constitutional standard.
+For a number of reasons, the HUD AEP failed to meet this constitutional standard.